Analyzing Power Assets (OTCMKTS:HGKGY) & Nuvve (NASDAQ:NVVE)

-Nuvve (NASDAQ:NVVE) and Power Assets (OTCMKTS:HGKGY) are both auto/tires/trucks companies, but which is the better stock?
-We will contrast the two companies based on the strength of their institutional ownership, risk, valuation, profitability, analyst recommendations, earnings and dividends.
+Nuvve (NASDAQ:NVVE) and Power Assets (OTCMKTS:HGKGY) are both auto/tires/trucks companies, but which is the superior business?
+We will compare the two companies based on the strength of their analyst recommendations, profitability, risk, valuation, earnings, institutional ownership and dividends.

-18.9% of Nuvve shares are held by institutional investors.
-8.2% of Nuvve shares are held by insiders.
-Comparatively, 1.0% of Power Assets shares are held by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.
+18.7% of Nuvve shares are owned by institutional investors.
+8.2% of Nuvve shares are owned by company insiders.
+Comparatively, 1.0% of Power Assets shares are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

-Nuvve has a beta of 2.07, meaning that its stock price is 107% more volatile than the S&P 500.
-Comparatively, Power Assets has a beta of 0.47, meaning that its stock price is 53% less volatile than the S&P 500.

-This table compares Nuvve and Power Assets’ top-line revenue, earnings per share (EPS) and valuation.
+This table compares Nuvve and Power Assets’ revenue, earnings per share (EPS) and valuation.

 |Gross Revenue